16. In Love With Spring: My Novel Online

 “Are you sure?”

-She nodded.
-By then she wanted him so bad that nothing was going to stop her.
+“Yes.
+Keep going.”
+By then she wanted him so much that nothing was going to stop her.
 She raised her legs a little, and slowly, he eased in.
-This time there was no resistance—just the exquisite entrance.
-He saw from her expression that she was enjoying it, and moved in and out more steadily.
-She accommodated to his motions, urging him to go faster and faster… until she cried out and her whole body tensed… then collapsed into tingles.
+This time there was no resistance—just the exquisiteness of him.
+He saw from her expression that she was enjoying it, and he moved in and out more steadily.
+She matched his rhythm, then urged him to go faster and faster…until she cried out and her whole body tensed… then collapsed into tingles.
 At the same time, he exploded inside her.
 Her nails digging into his back, she held him close.

 “Wow,” he gasped.
 “Was it too fast?”
-He kissed the side of her face, and slid off to lie beside her.
+He slid off to lie beside her.
 “Was it okay?
 Are you okay?”

 When Lisbeth got home a few hours later, she found Mom scrubbing the kitchen floor.
 “How did we live with this grime for all these years?”
 Mom greeted her.
 “When was the last time I did this?
 Have I ever done this?
 Have you ever seen me wash the kitchen floor?”

 “No,” Lisbeth answered frankly.
-She sat on one of the chairs that had been moved into the dining room, and watched.
+She sat gingerly on one of the chairs that had been moved into the dining room (she was a little sore) and watched.
 “Want some help?”

 “No, honey, just sit there and talk to me.
 How was your date with Kevin?”